 - Pre-heat the oven to 220C/200C fan/gas 8.

-- Pour flour in a food processor.
+- Pour flour into a food processor.
 Add half (125gm) of diced butter cubes to it.
 Pulse the mix until it achieves the texture of breadcrumbs.

 - Now, add lemon juice and iced water to the mix.
 Pulse again.